ramtinak/InstagramApiSharp/README.md

 `PaginationParameters` updated, you must use `NextMaxId` instead of using old `NextId`!!!!!

 ## Note
-This library is based on [InstaSharper](https://github.com/a-legotin/InstaSharper) with more functions and flexibility.
+This library is based on [InstaSharper](https://github.com/a-legotin/InstaSharper) with more features and new cool things.

 ## Install
-Use this library as dll, reference from [NuGet](https://www.nuget.org/packages/InstagramApiSharp/).
+Use this library as dll or reference it from [NuGet](https://www.nuget.org/packages/InstagramApiSharp/).

 Nuget package manager command:
 ```